© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bell barrow and adjacent bowl barrow on Marlborough Common, 120m east of Wootton Bassett Road is a scheduled monument protected by Historic England under reference 1012426.
 View the official record →

-Bell barrow and adjacent bowl barrow on Marlborough Common is a Neolithic or Bronze Age burial monument located in Wiltshire, comprising two distinct earthwork forms typical of prehistoric funerary practice.
+Bell barrow and adjacent bowl barrow on Marlborough Common, 120m east of Wootton Bassett Road is a pair of Bronze Age burial monuments situated on the open downland of Marlborough Common in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012426.

 Bell barrow and adjacent bowl barrow on Marlborough Common, 120m east of Wootton Bassett Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012426.